gcollic/ansi-console-to-html/docAsTests/AnsiConsoleToHtml.DocAsTests/expectations/ansi-non-graphic-sequences.verified.md

 # Non-graphic sequences

-Only the {{link_to 'getting_started' 'SGR (Select Graphic Rendition) sequences'}} are supported.
+Only the {{link_to 'ansi-graphic-sequences' 'SGR (Select Graphic Rendition) sequences'}} are supported.
 The other ANSI escape sequences are ignored.

 All the following sequences are rendered as <pre style='color:#FFFFFF;background:#000000'>
 Hello  World